Things around the house could save you a trip to the vet if your pet is having any of these issues.

 If you've got a gassy, nauseous, or itchy pet, your cupboard and refrigerator might have the answer to offering your pet some comfort.
 Numerous home remedies exist to have your pet back to tip-top shape.

 Note that it is important to get to the root of the problem, so if the symptoms persist, there may be a more serious, chronic underlying problem that needs to be treated.
-In this case, visiting the veterinarian is the way to go.
+In this case, visiting the veterinarian is the way to go, rather than entirely relying on natural home remedies.

 Here are some home remedies to treat common ailments: